strathausen/blog/articles/profile.md

 ### Computing

-Check my <a
-href="http://github.com/strathausen/dotfiles">dotfiles at github</a> to get an
-impresson of how I work.
+Check my <a href="http://github.com/strathausen/dotfiles">dotfiles at github</a> to get an impresson of how I get stuff done.

 Currently I'm mostly doing JavaScript development on both, the back-end and the front-end.
+Deep in my heart, I'm a haskell guy.